canonical-ols/snapstore-snap-docs/en/https.md

 ## Next step

-Once you've confirmed that your Snap Store Proxy is running and accepting HTTPS connections, you can [register](register.md) your Snap Store Proxy.
+Once you've confirmed that your Snap Store Proxy is running and accepting HTTPS connections, you can [configure client devices](devices.md) to use your Snap Store Proxy.

 At any time, you can use: